Prismik/prismik.github.io/content/projects/slash/index.md

 ## Main menu

 ### Loading a level
-One of the first things I wanted to add was a nice looking main menu to which we can navigate to and from various states of the game.
+One of the first things I wanted to add was a nice-looking main menu to drive the navigation betweem various states of the game.
 My first naive approach was to simply call [openLevel](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/Kismet/UGameplayStatics/OpenLevel) from my blueprints.
 However, it has the unpleasant side effect of creating stutters in the game.
-The way `openLevel` function works explains why that happens in the first place.
+The way `openLevel` function works explain why that happens in the first place.
 First, it synchronously unloads the entire level you're in; then, it will load the new one and only once all of that is completed will the game resume, resulting in a suboptimal experience.

 ### Stream levels
 Little did I know that Unreal has a nice way to [load stream levels](https://dev.epicgames.com/documentation/en-us/unreal-engine/level-streaming-overview-in-unreal-engine?application_version=5.4/), a better way to load partial (or even entire) levels.
 In order to make that happen, we must first create a **persistent** level that contains all of the sub-levels we want to load/unload asynchronously.
 The advantage of that approach is that we free up a lot of memory dynamically as we progress between the different areas of our game.
 AAA titles often implement what is commonly called a **loading corridor**.
 They serve the purpose of a buffer zone where an async memory management routine is triggered.
 That usually involves loading the next area and freeing up resources from the past section.
 On my end, the way I manage such transitions is a 3-way process that involves a loading screen: